MibenSmmod/XIQHistoricalReportEXE/readme.md

     - Press:  DONE
 7) Press:  Install

-A application window will popup and run the script...
+An application window will popup and run the script...

 8) Press X to close the application window and CrossOver will complete the install
 9) Your new XIQ Client Report bottle is listed on the left column; it should be selected
 10) Press:  Open C: Drive
 11) Copy your EXE into the root of the C: drive of your bottle
 12) Rename the file to XIQ.exe for simplicity
-13) Copy your XIQ Report into the root of the C: drive and rename to XIQ.csv Both the EXE and CVS should be in the root of the C: drive in your XIQ Client Report Bottle
+13) Copy your XIQ Report into the root of the C: drive and rename to XIQ.csv

+Both the EXE and CVS should be in the root of the C: drive in your XIQ Client Report Bottle

 14) Go back to CrossOver app > press:  Run Command